MicrosoftDocs/learn/learn-pr/wwl-azure/configure-web-app-settings/includes/5-enable-diagnostic-logging.md

 ## Enable application logging (Windows)

-1. To enable application logging for Windows apps in the Azure portal, navigate to your app and select **App Service logs**.
+1. To enable application logging for Windows apps in the Azure Portal, navigate to your app and select **App Service logs**.

 1. Select **On** for either **Application Logging (Filesystem)** or **Application Logging (Blob)**, or both.
 The **Filesystem** option is for temporary debugging purposes, and turns itself off in 12 hours.
 The **Blob** option is for long-term logging, and needs a blob storage container to write logs to.